mihail-pop/media-journal/README.md

 <h1 align="center">Media Journal</h1>

 <h3 align="center">
-  A media tracker app designed to be clean, simple to use, and reliable with APIs.
+  A media tracker app designed to be clean, simple to use, and reliable.
 </h3>
 <br/>

 <div align="center"> I will use this app from now on for my media, so I will keep it maintained.
-If others join me and find it useful too, even better. </div>
+If others find it useful too, even better. </div>

 ## Features